browserengineering/book/book/animations.md

 [^video-anim]: And video-like animations include videos, animated images, and animated canvases.

-[^excuse]: We'll get to images and a bit of canvas in a later chapter.
-Video is a fascinating topic unto itself, but is beyond the scope of this book.
+[^excuse]: Video animations is a topic unto itself, but is beyond the scope of this book.
 Arguably, canvas is a bit different than the other two, since it's implemented by developer scripts.
 And of course a canvas can have animations within it that look about the same as some DOM animations.

 DOM and input-driven animations can be sub-categorized into *layout-inducing* and *visual*.
 An animation is layout-inducing if it changes an input to layout;